 The car shunted and wobbled under the power of the engine and I needed to be careful not to run off the track – something I did not manage very often.
 The car pitched and rolled as I entered corners, and I was thrown back into my seat as I navigated and accelerated down the straight.

 Whilst this is an experience in driving, it is a virtual reality ride.
 That said, my heart was racing after the ride, and I noticed that the perspiration had built up on my brow from the adrenaline.
 That’s how realistic it was.

 There is also an opportunity to do the same thing in a replica of a Ferrari F1 car – I’d tried it too but as I sat into the cockpit of the F1 car, I had to sink further and further down.
 To be honest, I cried off before the ride started and opted for the regular car.
 I really found the F1 cockpit particularly claustrophobic and it made me feel really uncomfortable.
 Also gave me a new found respect for F1 drivers too!

 You can also drive a REAL Ferrari California around an outside track for twenty five kilometres.
 No really, you can!

 After a short but compulsory visit to the (very overpriced) gift shop, it was time to go.
-We had arrived in the early evening and spent three hours in the place.
-It closes at 8pm and we left around then.
-Arriving late in the afternoon, you run the risk of not being able to ride the fastest rollercoaster in the world, the Formula Rosso ; admittedly that didn’t really bother me if you know what I mean!!!
+We had arrived in the early evening and spent three hours at Ferrari World.
+Arriving late in the afternoon, you run the risk of not being able to ride the fastest rollercoaster in the world, the Formula Rosso – admittedly that didn’t really bother me…

 (Husband of The Travel Expert) 🙂